|

 Private Sub Report_Close()

-' Upon report closing, also closes the form that it had opened up
+' Upon report closing, also closes the form that it had

 DoCmd.Close acReport, "frmSortBy"